Routing#

 route_bundle#

-At the moment it works only when each group of ports have the same orientation.
+At the moment it works only when each group of ports has the same orientation.

 ys_left = [(i - N / 2) * pitch for i in range(N)]